 Anyway Annie the artist said she would help me out by casting a few actors she knew from around the area, I thought that’s a good start.
-At the sometime my roommate introduced me to a funding company in Norway, being a foreigner there I half-heartedly filled in the application not expecting anything.
+At some time my roommate introduced me to a funding company in Norway, being a foreigner there I half-heartedly filled in the application not expecting anything.
 But to my surprise a week later I got a contact from the organization granting me funding for the project.
 The film was now becoming a thing as it had money behind it.

 My plan was to rent a small camera and shoot the thing in the locations around the city I knew I could get access to.
-In my world this is bars, which I had in abundance.
+In my world, these are bars, which I had in abundance.
 Everything seemed to be going smoothly.
-At this point I contacted a old DOP I knew and asked if he could do the camera work for me.
+At this point, I contacted an old DOP I knew and asked if he could do the camera work for me.
 He told me he couldn’t but knew a guy who could.
 This guy was called Robert, who essentially is a godsend.

 So I sent Robert the script and loved it and we decided to meet and start planning the film.
 I had no idea what would happen next as the film erupted.
-At this point I had a few friend here and there working on the project.
-We only really had the budget for the equipment, set and food, so I wanted to keep everything small.
-What I didn’t know was that Robert was a lecture at a local film school.
-He had a wave of student all ready to film something over the summer to improve their skills.
+At this point, I had a few friends here and there working on the project.
+We only really had the budget for the equipment, set, and food, so I wanted to keep everything small.
+What I didn’t know was that Robert was a lecturer at a local film school.
+He had a wave of students all ready to film something over the summer to improve their skills.
 All these students were 10 times more talented and knowledgeable than me.

-Over the corse of the next week the crew went form around five of us to twenty six.
+Over the course of the next week, the crew went from around five of us to twenty-six.
 (Remember this is my first real film.)
-So we ended up going the whole nine yard building a really detailed set (Which I had never done) getting a great camera, which turned out to be a Arri Alexa, we used the lights and the dollies from the school he worked at.
-The film was becoming massive and I probably the least experienced person there was at the head of it all.
+So we ended up going the whole nine-yard building a really detailed set (Which I had never done) getting a great camera, which turned out to be an Arri Alexa, we used the lights and the dollies from the school he worked at.
+The film was becoming massive and I was probably the least experienced person there was at the head of it all.
 Robert knew what he was doing when it came to camera work.
-I had never seen anything this organized before, I was used to the run and gun world of film making not these amazingly organized sets.
+I had never seen anything this organized before, I was used to the run and gun world of filmmaking, not these amazingly organized sets.

-Anyway, the shots sets actors and locations were now organized and we shot the film over a week in Oslo at the different locations.
-I was not used to being in the directors chair and found myself trying to help out on set but seemly just getting in the way.
-I learned after a while to glue myself to the monitor and drink as much coffee as humanly pessary.
+Anyway, the shots sets actors, and locations were now organized and we shot the film over a week in Oslo at the different locations.
+I was not used to being in the director’s chair and found myself trying to help out on set but seemly just getting in the way.
+I learned after a while to glue myself to the monitor and drink as much coffee as a human pessary.
 Oh and never feed your cast and crew pizza, that was a big one.